 The basic guidelines on a healthy diet

-The advice from all the World Health Organisation is that diets should be made up approximately as follows:
+The advice from all the official health agencies and charities is that diets should be made up approximately as follows:

 The largest proportion of our calories should come from complex carbohydrates.
 This food group includes bread, rice, pasta, potatoes, couscous, porridge oats and any other grain based foods.

 We need Protein for building new cells.
 Requirement depends on body weight, but as a rough guide, someone with normal levels of body fat who weighs 60kg would need about 45g of protein a day.
 Protein sources include:

 Fat contains over double the calories per gram that protein and carbs contain, so we need to limit our intake.
 Extensive research shows saturated fat to be damaging to the circulatory system so intake of this should be as low as possible.
 Most of the saturated fat in our diets comes from meat and dairy products.
 The recommendation is that around 30% of our calories should come from fat, but that only 10% of these should be from saturated fats.
 For the average woman, this would be around 70-80g total fat intake per day, with a maximum of around 25g of saturated fat.
 Sources of unsaturated fat include nuts, seeds and oils.

 This group includes fruit sugar, milk sugar (lactose) and all processed sugar.
 They are called simple sugars because they have a very short molecular chain.
 This means that they are broken down and digested quickly, causing blood sugar to rise.
 The body’s response is to produce insulin and store any sugar that isn’t needed as fat.
 We therefore need to also keep our intake of simple sugars low.
 Only about 10% of our calories should come from simple sugars.